pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ## 6.6.4
 - If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.
+- Rules regarding default values in combination with inheritance enabled have been clarified.
+Read [this](../../05_Objects/01_Object_Classes/01_Data_Types/README.md) for details.

 ## 6.6.2
 - class `ElementDescriptor` has been moved from 'Pimcore\Model\Version' to 'Pimcore\Model\Element'.